Report Smoke from Bonfires

 Avoid having bonfires by disposing of garden waste or household waste by composting or recycling or removing.
 Nottingham City Council provides a free bulky waste collection scheme.

-If you have a builder or tradesman working at your property, any bonfire caused by the trader disposing of waste is not permissible and will be referred to the Environment Agency for investigation.
+If you have a builder or tradesman working at your property, any bonfire caused by the trader disposing of the waste is not permissible and will be referred to the Environment Agency for investigation.

 Commercial and Industrial